-- Molecular, cellular, and immunological studies of pathogenesis of AIDS-associated opportunistic pathogens in the context of HIV/AIDS including viral, fungal, parasitic and bacterial pathogens.
+- Molecular, cellular, and immunological studies of the pathogenesis of HIV/AIDS-associated opportunistic pathogens (including viral, fungal, parasitic and bacterial pathogens).

-- Studies of HIV/AIDS-associated cancers (e.g. Kaposi, lymphoma and cervical) including studies of their causative viruses (e.g., KSHV, EBV and HPV) and studies in animal models of these malignancies
+- Studies of AIDS-defining cancers (e.g., Kaposi, lymphoma and cervical) and their causative viruses (e.g., KSHV, EBV and HPV).

-- Studies on non-AIDS associated precancers and cancers that are virally associated (hepatitis, HPV) and non-virally associated (prostate, lung) in people living with chronic HIV infection and/or cART.
+- Studies of non-AIDS-defining cancers (e.g., liver, lung, oral) in people living with chronic HIV infection and/or cART.

-- Preclinical and clinical ramifications and development of therapeutic approaches for opportunistic infections. infectious diseases such as TB, malaria, and hepatitis, and HIV associated and non-associated malignancies in the context of HIV/AIDS.
+- Preclinical and clinical ramifications and development of therapeutic approaches for opportunistic infections and HIV-associated and non-associated malignancies.

 - Mechanisms predisposing the elderly and infants to HIV coinfections and HIV associated malignancies.